Shurat HaDin: Criticism

 Pro-Palestinian blogger Richard Silverstein states that Shurat Hadin files frivolous lawsuits designed to tie up resources and garner headlines, rather than to win a legal case or establish a precedent.
-The idea, he argues, is to force companies or institutions that Shurat Hadin thinks are acting in ways hostile to Israel's interests to spend enormous sum defending their position.
-Liz Jackson, staff attorney at Palestine legal, argues along the same lines.
+The idea, he argues, is to force companies or institutions that Shurat Hadin thinks are acting in ways hostile to Israel's interests to spend enormous sums defending their position.
+Liz Jackson, staff attorney at Palestine Legal, argues along the same lines.
 In her view, Shurat HaDin files lawsuits it knows it will lose because the publicity allows it to smear human rights activists as terrorists.
-It's a "win-win strategy," she argues, because the organization is well-funded enough that it can afford to lose a lost.
+It is a "win-win strategy", she argues, because the organization is funded well enough that it can afford to lose.